-ear parent study volunteer, few days ago we mailed you a "SLEEP HABITS SURVEY" as part of a new national study on ow sleep affects heart health.
-Theparent study is one of the participating centers.
-You have already completed and returned the survey, we thank you very much for your help.
+Dear parent study volunteer,

+A few days ago we mailed you a "SLEEP HABITS SURVEY" as part of a new national study on how sleep affects heart health.
+The ----parent study---- is one of the participating centers.

+If you have already completed and returned the survey, we thank you very much for your help.
 We sincerely appreciate the time you have spent answering the questions.

-Eyou have not completed the survey yet, we hope you will take a few minutes and do so at this me.
-If you did not receive the survey in the mail for some reason, or need another one, please all us at and we will send you another.
-Your help is extremely important in this new audy of sleep and health. hank you! tle
+If you have not completed the survey yet, we hope you will take a few minutes and do so at this time.
+If you did not receive the survey in the mail for some reason, or need another one, please call us at and we will send you another.
+Your help is extremely important in this new study of sleep and health.